Photo by: Alyssa Morel

 Here is some sample language you can include in your student commitment contract:

 Congratulations on becoming a member of the yearbook committee!

 We have a long road ahead of us, and we will need to work hard and dedicate ourselves to making a high-quality yearbook for all students in our school.
-We will be meeting every Tuesday (except for holidays and snow days) from 2:45-4 p.m. from now until mid-April.
-You must be at all meetings unless you are excused with a note from a parent.
-If you fail to come to a meeting, you will be excused from your duties as a staff member of the yearbook.
-At each meeting you will be assigned a task for which you will be solely responsible.
-If you need to, you may work from your computer to finish any tasks not completed during our meeting hours.
-We are confident in our staff members and know that you will devote yourselves to the task of yearbook throughout the school year.
+We will meet every Tuesday from 2:45-4 p.m. to work on the yearbook until mid-April.
+Attendance is mandatory unless excused by a note from a parent.
+Each meeting, you will be assigned a task to complete.
+You may also work on tasks from your computer.
+If you fail to attend a meeting, you will be excused from yearbook duties.
+We trust in our staff and expect dedication to the yearbook throughout the school year.

 Interview each aspiring staff member.
-This not only helps you learn about each student’s skills, availability and where to place them on the staff, but also helps students take the process seriously and value admission to your yearbook club.
+This helps you learn about each student’s skills, availability, and where to place them on the staff, and it also helps students take the process seriously and value admission to your yearbook club.

-With sectional editors, you will create editorial positions based on content sections in the book.
-For instance, you might have a sports editor, a student life editor, a clubs editor and an academics editor.
-These editors will supervise the photography, writing and design of their sections.
-They may report to an editor-in-chief or to the yearbook adviser directly.
-This model is best employed when most of your staff wants to get involved in many aspects of yearbook, as opposed to bringing one skill and focus.
+With the Sectional Editors Model, you create editorial positions based on content sections in the book (e.g., sports editor, student life editor, clubs editor, academics editor).
+These editors will supervise the photography, writing, and design of their sections and may report to an editor-in-chief or to the yearbook adviser directly.
+This model is best for staff members who want to be involved in many aspects of yearbook.

 Give them work.

 Assign tasks to students based on their interests and skill sets to keep them motivated and engaged.
 Failing to do so may cause them to lose interest and drop out of yearbook.
 This can also lead to a lack of work for some staff members, causing them to leave and join other clubs.